barbourww/Multimodal-Routing/README.txt

 After the implementation of execute_in_time option, it was observed that a method was needed to run multiple of these
     query batches simultaneously.
 Since the process relies heavily on waiting appropriate amounts of time, the processes needed to be spread across functional CPU cores and not pooled as threads (see Global Interpreter Lock).
 This mining program uses Python's Multiprocessing library and asynchronous pooling to achieve this.
-To use, perform a command line call with one input via -i and additional inputs via --parallel_input_files ("-enclosed string of |-delimited filenames).
+To use, perform a command line call with one input via -i and additional inputs via --parallel_input_files ("-enclosed string of |-delimited file names).
 Also use the -c option (with no others) for information of the current systems parallel capabilities.
+Numerous API keys may be used by providing the file paths to each key (one per file) in the --parallel_api_key_files
+    option ("-enclosed string of |-delimited file names).

 INPUT: